• Skip to primary navigation

 This post may contain affiliate links.

-These top Fuyu persimmon recipes include everything from noodle salads and spiced breads to roasted pork and baked brie.
+These top Fuyu persimmon recipes include everything from a beautiful salad and a spiced cake, to roasted pork and baked brie.
 Though there are many persimmon varieties which we'll touch on, I'm highlighting Fuyus here.

 Several bright and deep orange persimmons on a dark wood tray.